bblodget/MicromouseSim/README.md

 You can type your mouse driver code directly in a textbox on the web page.

-There is a large number of mazes to test your mouse algorithm in.
-These mazes are mazes that have been used in Micromouse competitions.
+There are a large number of mazes to test your mouse algorithm .
+These mazes have been used in Micromouse competitions.
 The source of these mazes are

 [http://www.tcp4me.com/mmr/mazes/](http://www.tcp4me.com/mmr/mazes/)